The Bankrate promise

-Nearly 95 percent of American households have an account at a bank or credit union, according to a 2019 FDIC Survey and the average person has had a relationship with this financial institution for around 14 years, according to a Bankrate survey conducted in December 2020.
+Nearly 95 percent of U.S. households have an account at a bank or credit union, according to a 2019 FDIC survey and the average consumer has had a checking account with the same financial institution for about 17 years, according to a Bankrate survey conducted in December 2021.

 If you’re feeling like it’s time to move on, here are six things to consider when evaluating whether your banking relationship is still going strong.

 Many U.S. consumers have had a banking relationship since before the iPhone made its debut in 2007.
 Since then, the iPhone (and smartphones, generally) has evolved, and so have banks.
 Some popular banks today didn’t even exist in 2007, and both online-only and traditional banks offer digital features and tools that make banking simpler and more convenient.